-The Standards of Conduct communicates to employees and FDRs that compliance is everyone’s responsibility, no matter what position they hold.
+The Code of Conduct communicates to employees and FDRs that compliance is everyone’s responsibility, no matter what position they hold.

 Great Plains Medicare Advantage contracts with the Centers for Medicare & Medicaid Services (CMS) to provide health care and prescription drug benefits under Medicare Advantage and Medicare Part D programs to our Medicare beneficiaries.
 As a part of these contracts, CMS requires Great Plains Medicare Advantage to oversee our first tier, downstream, and related entities (FDRs) who provide health care or administrative services.

 As an FDR for Great Plains Medicare Advantage, you are an important partner in the continued success of our Compliance program.

 Medicare requires FDRs to participate in the Great Plains Medicare Advantage Compliance program, and we are committed to providing you with the tools needed to ensure you meet the obligations of this program.
 Our Code of Conduct and other resources for reporting concerns or issues are available to you.

 CMS requires our FDRs to complete Medicare FWA and general compliance training on an annual basis.